Apollonius12345/Confidence_evaluator/README.md

     clip which is easier for the model to understand as:
     a) It is converted into grescale, thus has only 2 colors to distinguish between.
     b) It plays repetitively thus, the neural network gets a lot of chance to work on the errors and to rectify them.
+    LATER ON, THIS MODEL WAS REPLACED BY SPEECH TO TEXT CONVERTER MODEL

 3. Spelling Checker Model: This is a rather simple model which uses nltk (Natural Language Toolkit).
 It is a popular Python library for natural language processing (NLP) tasks.
 It provides a suite of libraries and programs for various NLP tasks such as tokenization, part-of-speech tagging, named entity recognition, sentiment analysis, and more.
     It uses the following libraries: